AshrithaSimharaju/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 This project focuses on performing **Sentiment Analysis** using **Natural Language Processing (NLP)** techniques on a dataset of 500 customer reviews.
 The objective is to classify reviews as **Positive** or **Negative** based on their textual content.

-## TASK OBJECTIVE

-> Perform sentiment analysis on a dataset of customer reviews using:
-> - TF-IDF Vectorization
-> - Logistic Regression

-> **Deliverable**: A complete Jupyter Notebook with:
-> - Preprocessing
-> - Modeling
-> - Sentiment Evaluation

 ## TOOLS & TECHNOLOGIES USED

 - **Python**